AutomationGuru/studies/javaScript/testScript.md

 	This is known as hoisting, where the function and the variables are known before the code is executed.
 	Also note this work only on FUNCTION DECLARTION, while Function expression hoisting does nmot work as the variables are undefined

-	- Scope chain : Where can a variable or fucntion can be accessed.
+	- Scope chain : Where a variable or fucntion can be accessed.
 Each function and variable has scope.
 	In JS scope is based on creating a function, each new function creates a scope or Lexical scoping.
 	Lexical scoping is when function written with a function gets access to variable and function of parent function.
 	- this variable :